-Click on the Link button to find the persistent link for any resource on your result list.
+Click on the Share button to find the persistent link for any resource on your result list.

-Copy the persistent link and paste in Canvas or anywhere you choose.
+Copy the link and paste in Canvas or anywhere you choose.

 The vast majority of library databases are included in a Discovery search including all EBSCOhost databases, in addition to databases from publishers such as Alexander Street Press, Gale, Ovid, ProQuest, Sage, Taylor & Francis, Elsevier/ScienceDirect, Wiley, and more.
 Discovery also offers links to open access materials as provided by HathiTrust, JSTOR, and more.

 The first step to save your search is to first run your desired search.
 Make sure to check off your selected format, content, date range, etc. After you are satisfied with the results, you can copy the URL from the browser window and save it to access the same search parameters at a later date.
-The following URL is an example of a persistent link to a search for the keywords “nursing ethics,” Full text, and published in the last 5 years.
+The following URL is an example of a persistent link to a search for books using keywords “nursing leadership,” and search limiters of full text and published in the last 5 years:

 WARNING: Search results will change from day to day as more records are added to Discovery.

-1. You can see that eBooks are labeled as such as seen in the record below.
+On your search results page, you will see print books and eBooks held by Wilmington University Library if you included both formats in your search.
+You can see whether the book is an eBook or print book by looking at the record.
 View eBook links are displayed for Wilmington University-subscribed eBooks.
 Clicking on the View eBook link takes you directly to the eBook.
 Print books will display a shelf location such as Stacks RT89.5 .T62 2017.
 This is the location of the book on the shelf in the Library.

 If Wilmington University Library does not own the book you need, you have the option to request the book by clicking on Request Item Through Interlibrary Loan.
 Another option is to place a hold on items from participating libraries in the Delaware Library Catalog.
 More details on your Delaware Library Catalog account and this process can be found here.
 Additional details on using Interlibrary Loan can be found here.

 Answer: No. Records that look alike may actually provide different options for accessing content.
 If you click on a record, and do not see the option to get to the full text of the article, best practice is to always click on the other records available since the full text may appear from these records.
-Another option is to click on View all editions & formats.
+Another option is to click on Explore Editions & Formats.
 This will list all editions and formats that Wilmington University Library owns.